thommcgrath/Beacon/docs/sentinel/scripts/index.markdown

 Once a script has been created, nothing actually happens with it until the script is attached to a server or group.

 Attaching a script to a group works exactly the same as attaching to a server.
 The key difference is that group scripts will affect all servers in the group.
-You _can_ attach the same script to a server and a group that server belongs to... but you shouldn't.
+You _can_ attach the same script to a server and a group that server belongs to… but you shouldn't.

 Once a script has been saved, head to a server or group page, and choose the **Scripts**{:.ui-keyword} tab.
 Then press the **Attach Script**{:.ui-keyword} button.
 You will be shown a list of all scripts you have access to.
 These could be scripts you have created yourself, or they may belong to a group you belong to.
 Choose a script with the circular button to the left of the script name.